mozillascience/friendly-github/README.md

   * Click on the "Sign Up" link in the upper right-hand corner.
   * Create a user name and enter your email address and a password.
   * Click on the green "Create an account" button.
-  * Select the "Unlimited public repositories for free." option if not already selected then click the green "Continue" button.
+  * Select the "Unlimited public repositories for free" option if not already selected then click the green "Continue" button.
   * You can choose whether or not to answer the questions on the next page or click the blue link for "Skip this step".
   * At this point you need to verify the email address by going in to the email account you registered and following the verification instructions.